-After so many centuries of condoning brothels, only in the year 1902 it became expressis verbis and officially forbidden by Amsterdam City law, to accommodate acts of indecency in one’s house or trade.
+After so many centuries of condoning brothels, criticism against condoned prostitution eventually led to the “zedelijkheidwet” (morality law) of 1911.
+It became expressis verbis and officially forbidden by Amsterdam City law, to accommodate acts of indecency in one’s house or trade.

 Violation of this new City-rule was punished with shut down by the Fornication Police, who went to the place in full pomp and circumstance!

-Brothels advertising openly on the streets and in newspapers in a challenging way, didn’t do much good to the business of prostitution: Authorities reacted by making things harder.
+Brothels advertising openly on the streets and in newspapers in a provocative way, didn’t do much good to the business of prostitution: Authorities reacted by making things more difficult.
 New laws were introduced, repression became firmer.

 Provocative Advertisement of brothel Maison Weinthal circa 1900.